Revanth-2717/Ex-01-Linux-Commands/README.md

 ## Result:

-Thus, the execution of various Linux commands is executed successfully using Ubuntu OS.

-## Result:

-Thus, the execution of various Linux commands is executed successfully using Ubuntu OS.
+Thus, the execution of various Linux commands is executed successfully using Ubuntu